 Pre-action correspondence, negotiation and protocols

-Judgment and Costs
+Judgment and costs

-After trial, the court will give its judgment and assign liability, give an award of damages as well as awards of interest and costs.
+After the trial, the court will give its judgment and assign liability, give an award of damages as well as awards of interest and costs.

 In relation to costs, the general rule is that the losing party pays the winner’s costs.